 Some people may qualify for up to 120 additional days to pay in full for no extra fee—though interest and other penalties continue to accrue until the bill is paid in full.

 If you aren’t able to pay the balance in full within 120 days, experts recommend setting up a monthly installment agreement.

 “Contact the IRS.
 The IRS is generally more than happy to work with you by setting up a payment plan that fits your budget.
-While you’ll still incur a penalty, you’ll remain in good standing with the IRS.”
-Kristin Larsen, Believe in a Budget
+While you’ll still incur a penalty, you’ll remain in good standing with the IRS,” says Kristin Larsen with Believe in a Budget.

 “Go to the IRS website and pick a payment plan.
 If you owe less than $50,000, it’s really that easy.
-Once you have selected a payment plan, honor it.”
-Jason Howell, Jason Howell Company Wealth Advisers
+Once you have selected a payment plan, honor it,” says Jason Howell with Jason Howell Company Wealth Advisers.

 You can make monthly payments in a variety of ways, including direct debit from your bank account and payroll deduction.
 Payment plans come with setup and processing fees on top of the accrued penalties and interest, some of which may be reduced for lower income filers.

 What If I Owe Taxes and Can’t Pay Next Year?

 Figuring out how to pay this year’s taxes is important—but don’t stop there.